Instagram is the search engine to watch right now.

 Why?
 Because sponsored posts are much more straightforward – you just pick an audience to see your ads.

-How Do Businesses Benefit From Instagram Search and Explore?
+How Do Businesses Benefit From Instagram Explore?

 This takes a lot of guesswork out of targeting your audience because the recommendations are based on your Instagram activity.
 From what we have seen, this is populated largely on your Instagram hashtag and search history.